The API is HTTPS-only. Request and response bodies are JSON-encoded.

 User and session IDs

-Because we're all about personalization, it is extremely important to have well-defined user and session IDs for segmentation and experimentation to run correctly.
-The long-term behavior of a user is super useful for targeting recurring users, while the proper session definition is important for session-length tests running the way they're expected to – and for reports to show valid data.
+Because we're all about personalization, it’s necessary that user and session IDs are defined correctly so that segmentation and experimentation run correctly.
+A user’s long-term behavior is very useful for targeting recurring users, while the proper session definition is important for session-length tests to run as expected, and for reports to show valid data.

-With the hybrid approach of using APIs over the web-based implementation, identifiers and their lifecycle are managed by Dynamic Yield.
+- Generally, identifiers and their lifecycle are managed by Dynamic Yield.
 However, we still need you to pass and set the needed cookies.
 See the guide to using API and script together for more information.

-Although in hybrid mode you need not generate or consider the right lifetime of IDs, it still pays off to understand the purpose of each identifier, as explained in the following sections.
+Although you need not generate or consider what the correct ID lifetime should be, it still pays to understand the purpose of each identifier, as explained in the following sections.

 The user ID identifies a single, unique device, whether the actual person using it is anonymous or known (logged-in or registered).
-Meaning, you're not expected to always have the ID of a known user account.
-Rather, you should have a unique identifier value that is allocated once when the device is first seen and stays persistent on that device for as long as feasible.
+This means that you're not expected to always have the ID of a known user account.
+Rather, you have a unique identifier value that is allocated when the device is first seen and stays persistent on that device for as long as is feasible.

 In an API-only implementation, how you actually persist these IDs typically depends on the platform:

-The session ID represents a period of activity on a specific device and should always be valid for a limited time.
+The session ID represents a period of activity on a specific device and should only be valid for a limited time.
 This identifier usually already exists in your client apps.
-If not, see Best Practices.
+If not, see Best Practices for more information.

 Omni-channel user identification

-For identifying the same user across devices, you need to have another type of identifier named the Customer ID.
+To identify the same user across devices, you need to have another type of identifier named Customer ID.
 Typically, this would be a hashed email or some internal ID coming from your backend systems.
 To learn more about associating User IDs with a Customer ID, see Reporting Events.

 Choosing variations and reporting page views

 Choosing Variations, or the Choose endpoint, is your primary endpoint.
-Using Choose, you receive the chosen variations for one or multiple tests, regardless of the type of campaign.
+Using Choose, you receive the selected variations for one or multiple tests, regardless of the type of campaign.
 Custom campaigns, recommendations, and any other type of test are all served using this method, returning their appropriate payload in the response.

-When a user navigates through your app, either if you render full web pages on the server side, or alternatively pass a JSON payload to your SPA or mobile app, it is common to choose variations as part of the page rendering process.
-Thus, in the API-Only Implementation, the call to choose also implicitly reports a new page view by default.
-Pageview reporting is critical for many targeting conditions to work correctly, which rely on the browsing history of the user – whether over time, in the current session, or on the currently viewed page.
-In Hybrid Mode, our client script integrated in your website would report the pageview when loaded.
+When a user navigates through your app, whether you render full web pages on the server side, or pass a JSON payload to your SPA or mobile app, it’s common to choose variations as part of the page rendering process.
+Our client script integrated into your website reports the pageview when loaded.

-Of course, choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time. choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
+Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time.
+Choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
 This helps keep the initial rendering of the page with minimal delay.
-For more, please see Best Practices.
+For more information, see Best Practices.

 Reporting engagement with a variation

-Now that you've got the chosen variations and rendered them (or performed any other relevant action), the next step is to get a report of the engagement with any rendered variation.
-For the sake of accurate reports, Dynamic Yield needs to record both impressions and clicks on each variation being served to the end-user.
+Now that you've received the chosen variations and rendered them (or performed any other relevant action), the next step is to get a report of the engagement with any rendered variation.
+For the sake of accurate reports, Dynamic Yield needs to record both impressions and clicks for each variation being served to the end-user.

-Impressions (when the user has been exposed to a variation) are by default implicitly reported by the call to choose (note that changing this behavior to explicitly report impressions is possible; contact us for more information).
+Impressions (when the user is exposed to a variation) are by default implicitly reported by the Choose call.
+(Note that changing this behavior to explicitly report impressions is possible.
+Contact us for more information.)

 Clicks always need to be reported by you.
-Unlike the classic mode of integrating Dynamic Yield, which is mostly based on a client-side script loaded in the browser, in an API-based scenario, Dynamic Yield does not control or monitor the rendered content.
+Unlike the client-side script loaded in the browser, in an API-based scenario, Dynamic Yield does not control or monitor the rendered content.

-Instead, the response from choose contains identifiers for each unique decision made in that call.
-You should store these identifiers, then pass them back when reporting a click.
+Instead, the response from the Choose call contains identifiers for each unique decision made in that call.
+Store these identifiers, then pass them back when reporting a click.
 See Reporting Engagement.

-Reporting meaningful user events (e.g. Login, Add to Cart, Purchase, Video Play, etc.) is crucial for both segmentation and experimentation: you typically wish to target users based on their past actions or set an event as a primary or secondary metric for your campaigns.
-For more on built-in and custom events, see Reporting Events.
+Reporting meaningful user events (such as Login, Add to Cart, Purchase, Video Play, and so on) is crucial for both segmentation and experimentation: You typically want to target users based on their past actions or set an event as a primary or secondary metric for your campaigns.
+For more information about built-in and custom events, see Reporting Events.

 One thing that often surprises people new to our API is how few endpoints there actually are.

-endpoint, for example, unlocks a wide variety of campaign types and settings which are all manageable through the Dynamic Yield console.
+endpoint, for example, unlocks a wide variety of campaign types and settings, which are all managed through the Dynamic Yield console.

-This means radical changes can be made by the Dynamic Yield console, while the developer need not be aware of these changes and any complex reasoning behind them.
+This means that radical changes can be made by the Experience OS console, while the developer need not be aware of these changes or of any complex reasoning behind them.
 In particular, setting and editing variation payloads and targeting rules are all made in the console.